ndlopez/ndlopez.github.io/README.md

 ## Used libraries and assets

-- Some of the SVGs are from [here](https://github.com/danklammer/bytesize-icons)
+- Most icons and images are SVGs and are from [here](https://github.com/danklammer/bytesize-icons), svgrepo.com or own created.

-- Weather data are plot using D3JS library.
+- Weather data are rendered with D3JS library.

+- Current and forecast weather data are from the Japan Meteorological Agency.

+- Sunspot data are from the Royal Observatory of Belgium.

+- GOES X-ray list of events are scraped from NOAA/SWPC.

+- Sun and Moon rise/set times are from [dayspedia](https://dayspedia.com/)and [timeanddate.com](https://www.timeanddate.com) respectively.

+## Features
+- Fully responsive design

 ## Running Environment